Tax Form Calculator

-Use Tax Form 709: United States Gift (and Generation-Skipping Transfer) Tax Return as a stand alone tax form calculator to quickly calculate specific amounts for your 2024 tax return.
-Alternatively you can use one of our Combined Federal and State Tax Estimator to quickly calculate your salary, tax and take home pay.
+Use the IRS Form 709: Gift & GST Tax Return Tax Form Calculator IRS Form 709: Gift & GST Tax Return as a stand alone tax form calculator to quickly calculate specific amounts for your 2026 709 state tax return.
+Alternatively, you can use one of our Combined Federal and State Tax Estimators to quickly calculate your salary, tax, and take-home pay.

 United States Gift (and Generation-Skipping Transfer) Tax Return